Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 #### Boot Reports

-Boot reports contain several flags for �modifier� keys (shift, control, alt and GUI) and one-byte scancodes which identify any �normal� key pressed.
+Boot reports contain several flags for "modifier" keys (shift, control, alt and GUI) and one-byte scancodes which identify any "normal" key pressed.
 If no normal key is pressed then the scancode will be zero.
 When any key is released then a report is sent with either or both the flag and scancode cleared.

 #### Consumer Control Reports